0xProject/EIPs/EIPS/eip-tbd.md

 #### Ethereum balance watching

 One example use-case for requesting a state trie diff is efficiently tracking an arbitrarily large set of Ethereum balances.
-ETH transfers do not emit events and so there are currently only two ways to re-compute ETH balances when a new block is mined: re-fetch all ETH balances for all addresses of interest or request traces for every transaction within the block, find all calls to `Address(X).transfer`, see what address it was called with and re-fetch balances for that set of addresses.
+ETH transfers do not emit events and so there are currently only two ways to re-compute ETH balances when a new block is mined: re-fetch all ETH balances for all addresses of interest or request traces for every transaction within the block, and re-fetch balances for all addresses involved.
 The former is simple but neither way is efficient.

-With `eth_getStateDiff`, a single JSON-RPC request will return all ETH balances modified by the block's transactions.
+With `eth_getStateDiff`, a single JSON-RPC request will return all ETH balances modified by all transactions within a single block.
 Simple and efficient.

 #### Arbitrary state watching

 The only available way to watch for contract state updates today is for a contract to emit an event whenever a piece of state is modified.
 Examples include the `Transfer` event in the ERC20 standard, which _SHOULD_ be triggered whenever a transfer is done.
 Conceivably one could parse the logs for all transactions in a block and know which user balances have changed.
 Unfortunately this is still not the case.
-Not all ERC20's implement the specification properly, and some omit the `Transfer` event.
+Not all ERC20's implement the specification properly, some omitting the `Transfer` event.
 Even tokens that do follow the specification to the letter have no guidance on whether to fire `Transfer` events when minting or burning tokens.
 Rather then rely on an event, a proxy for the state change, `eth_getStateDiff` would allow anyone to watch the state itself.

 As proposed by @recmo in [this RFC](https://github.com/ethereum/EIPs/issues/781), an alternative way of implementing state watching would be to: